vifreefly/kimuraframework/README.md

   # Format: array of strings.
 Works only for :selenium_firefox and selenium_chrome.
   proxy_bypass_list: [],

   # Option to provide custom SSL certificate.
-Works only for :poltergeist_phantomjs and :mechanize.
+Works only for :mechanize.
   ssl_cert_path: "path/to/ssl_cert",

-  # Inject some JavaScript code into the browser
+  # Inject some JavaScript code into the browser.
-  # Format: array of strings, where each string is a path to a JS file
+  # Format: array of strings, where each string is a path to a JS file or extension directory
-  # Works only for poltergeist_phantomjs engine.
-Selenium doesn't support JS code injection.
+  # Selenium doesn't support JS code injection.
   extensions: ["lib/code_to_inject.js"],

   # Automatically skip already visited urls when using `request_to` method